reactioncommerce/reaction-docs/developer/architecture/layout.md

   * The name of the React component that renders the footer for this _workflow process_.

 `enabled`
-  * Wether this _workflow process_ should be enabled or not.
+  * Whether this _workflow process_ should be enabled or not.

+`priority`
+*  This field denotes which _workflow process_ will be used when there're multiple _workflow processes) with the same key structure (layout, workflow).
+Lower values have higher precedence.

 ### Workflow step properties
 `workflow`